Guess what she looks like under those bandages. note She's human, but everyone else has pig snouts.

 The trope name comes from a set of writer's guidelines distributed circa 1980 by Asimov's magazine, written by its then-editor, George Scithers.
 The guidelines named the trope and gave as one of the examples hiding the fact that the hero is, in fact, a tomato.

-See Earth All Along, The All-Concealing I, I Am Who?, The Ending Changes Everything.
+See Earth All Along, The All-Concealing I, I Am Who?, Evil Narrator Protagonist All Along, and The Ending Changes Everything.
 Related to Karmic Twist Ending and Cruel Twist Ending.
 The opposite of this trope is Dramatic Irony, when the audience knows something that the characters don't know.

 Contrast with Tomato in the Mirror, in which the protagonist (rather than just the audience) learns a surprising fact that causes everything that came before to be reevaluated.
 If the twist comes as a surprise to one or more protagonists, it is probably a Tomato in the Mirror rather than a Tomato Surprise.